bhaggerty/nstack-docs/reference/python_types.rst

 Sum Types
 ---------

-Python doesn't have support for Sum types (or tagged/disjoint unions) but we still support them via inheritance.
+Python doesn't have support for Sum types (aka tagged/disjoint unions) but we still support them via inheritance.

 Here's some example definitions of type in the nstack IDL::